fdiwald/PSBurgers/README.md

 # PSBurgers
-Webserver for ordering Burgers in Powershell
+Webserver for ordering 🍔 Burgers 🍔 in Powershell

+## Notes
+This is a drity approach

+The frontend is in german